 Many traditionalists (those who believe Jesus is God) contend otherwise.
 They allege that the NT designation of Jesus as Lord goes farther.
-They say it indicates that he is God due to the practice of the Septuagint—the third century bce Greek translation of the Old Testament which scholars designate as lxx.
+They say it indicates he is God due to the practice of the Septuagint (“seventy”)—the third century BCE Greek translation of the Old Testament (OT) which scholars designate with the Roman numeral LXX.
 It uses the Greek word kurios to translate the Hebrew word “YHWH” (Yahweh), which is God’s name (see Exodus 3.13-16).
 YHWH occurs 6,519 times in the Hebrew Bible.
 In 1963, Oscar Cullmann asserted, “the name ‘God’ (theos) for Jesus” is no “higher dignity than the unsurpassable Kyrios designation.”

 Moreover, Paul does not provide any evidence in his letters that his application of kurios to Jesus is a substitute for YHWH, as if declaring Jesus is Yahweh.
 James Dunn says of “Lord” in Paul’s letters, “kyrios is not so much a way of identifying Jesus with God, but if anything more a way of distinguishing Jesus from God.”

-Citing a translation practice to prove a theological interpretation of the Bible is a dubious practice.
+Citing a translation practice to prove a theological interpretation of the Bible is a dubious.
 Moreover, “Lord” is a title, not a name.
 Neither is “Lord” God’s name.
 Rather, YHWH is God’s name.
 And Paul’s hymn likely means “the name” bestowed on Jesus is the name “Jesus.”